csinva/csinva.github.io/_notes/ai/knowledge_rep.md

 - *turing test* - is human mind deterministic { turing1950computing }
 - *chinese room argument* - rebuts turing test { cite searle1980minds }
 - *china brain* - what if different people hit buttons to fire individual neurons
+- Polanyi's paradox: "we can know more than we can tell"

 # symbol search